 - Store in a covered container for up to four days.
 I don’t recommend freezing pasta salad.

 - I used dried herbs to make this recipe user-friendly, but fresh herbs would be delicious.
-My recommendations here would be fresh dill, parsley, and or marjoram.

 - A generous squeeze of lemon would brighten up the whole dish, and I would’ve added it if I had it.